sjl/.plan/README.markdown

 chatting with him, and I think if I wanted to rotate there I would need him to join the department as an affiliate of some kind, so I'd need to see if he's okay with doing that.

+## 2023-09-14

+I am going to `mark` every time I have to log in and/or 2FA for school for at least a week, so I can graph it and be sad.
+Adjusted my `marks` thing to go to my Syncthing dir.

+BS521.